djeada/Linux-Notes/notes/managing_users.md

 The script is designed to be lightweight, with just the most important commands being run.

 <h2>Groups</h2>

+All new users in RHEL/CENTOS are automatically added to the wheel group.

 <i>groupadd</i> creates a new group and saves its details to /etc/group: